ToruNiina/Coffee-mill/README.md

 Coffee-mill
 ====

-(plobably) useful tools for using CafeMol[1]
+useful(?) tools for using CafeMol [1].

 ##Build

-if you have cmake, it is very easy.
+If you have CMake and already installed Eigen library, it is very easy to build.

     $ cmake .
     $ make

+RMSDCalculator and SuperImposer depend on Eigen library, so if you don't want to install Eigen, please edit CMakeLists and comment out some lines to build.

 ##Usage